microsoft/window-post-message-proxy/README.md

 ### Customizing how messages are detected as error responses.

-By default response messages are considered error message if they contain an error property.
+By default, response messages are considered error messages if they contain an error property.

-You can override this behavior by passing an `isErrorMessage` function at construction time.
-See interface:
+You can override this behavior by passing an `isErrorMessage` function at construction time:

 ```typescript
 export interface IIsErrorMessage {